-HOWELL MINISTERIAL SCHOLARSHIP was established to provide tuition to full-time students called to the Baptist Ministry.
-Applicants must have a 2.5 GPA.
+HOWELL MINISTERIAL SCHOLARSHIP was established to provide tuition to fulltime students enrolled at Southwest Mississippi Community College called to the Baptist Ministry.

-JEWEL D. RUSHING SCHOLARSHIP was established in his honor to provide tuition to a full-time student displaying leadership through volunteerism.
+JEWEL D. RUSHING SCHOLARSHIP was established in his honor to provide tuition to full-time students enrolled at Southwest Mississippi Community College that that display leadership through volunteerism.

 J.W.
-BECK BOOK SCHOLARSHP was established to provide a book scholarship to a full-time student with financial needs that does not qualify for other financial assistance.
-Applicants must maintain a 2.5 or above GPA.
+BECK BOOK SCHOLARSHIP was established to provide a book scholarship to a full-time student enrolled at Southwest Mississippi Community College with financial needs that doesn't qualify for other financial assistance.

 LT.
-ROBERT LEE CAMPBELL SCHOLARSHIP was established by Mr. and Mrs. James A. Causey of Liberty, Mississippi.
+ROBERT LEE CAMPBELL SCHOLARSHIP was established by Mr. and Mrs. James A. Causey of Liberty, Mississippi for full-time students enrolled at Southwest Mississippi Community College.
 The scholarship is in honor and memory of Lt.
-Campbell and the service he rendered to his country during World War II as a United Airforce Pilot.
+Campbell and the service he rendered to his country during World War II as a United States Air Force Pilot.
 Lt.
 Campbell was killed in action and is buried in England.
 Criteria used for the awarding of this scholarship will include academic record, citizenship, and future plans and goals of the student.

-MAC CAMPBELL MEMORIAL SCHOLARSHIP was established by his parents, Ray and Linda Campbell, in his memory.
-Applicants must be full-time and have a minimum GPA of 2.5.
+MAC CAMPBELL MEMORIAL SCHOLARSHIP was established by his parents, Ray and Linda Campbell, in his memory to provide tuition to full-time students enrolled at Southwest Mississippi Community College.

-MAPP OILFIELD SERVICES PROCESS TECHNOLOGY SCHOLARSHIP was established to provide tuition to full-time students enrolled in the Southwest Mississippi Community College Process Technology Program.
-Applicants must have a minimum GPA of 2.5.
+MAPP OILFIELD SERVICES PROCESS TECHNOLOGY SCHOLARSHIP was established by the company to provide tuition to full-time students enrolled in the Southwest Mississippi Community College Process Technology Program.

-MARILYN & MELVIN BRISTER MEMORIAL SCHOLARSHIP FOR MUSIC STUDENTS was established by their daughters in their memory for a full-time student majoring in music.
-Applicants must have a minimum GPA of 3.0.
+MARILYN & MELVIN BRISTER MEMORIAL SCHOLARSHIP FOR MUSIC STUDENTS was established by their daughters in their memory for a full-time student enrolled at Southwest Mississippi Community College majoring in music.
+Applicants must have a GPA of 3.0 or higher.

-MASSAGE THERAPY SCHOLARSHIP was established by the students of the Southwest Mississippi Community College Massage Therapy Program in 2009 to provide financial assistance to full-time students enrolled in massage therapy who are experiencing difficulty in purchasing necessary equipment and supplies for the course.
-Applicants must have a minimum GPA of 2.5.
+MASSAGE THERAPY SCHOLARSHIP was established by the students of the Southwest Mississippi Community College Massage Therapy Program in 2009 to provide financial assistance to full-time students enrolled in the massage therapy program at Southwest Mississippi Community College who experience difficulty in purchasing necessary equipment and supplies for the course.

 MICHAEL J. BARTEE SCULPTURE SCHOLARSHIP was established by Mr. Bartee because of his love for Southwest Mississippi Community College to provide a partial scholarship to full-time students that are enrolled in both a visual art class and welding.
-Additional criteria available from the SMCC Foundation Office.
+Additional criteria are available from the SMCC Foundation Office.

 MS ORGANIZATION FOR ASSOCIATE DEGREE NURSING (M-OADN) SCHOLARSHIP was established by the Mississippi Organization for Associate Degree Nursing to provide tuition to full-time students enrolled in the Associate Degree Nursing Program at Southwest Mississippi Community College.
 This scholarship can be awarded even if the student has already attended four semesters at Southwest.
-Applicants must maintain a 2.5 or higher GPA.

-OLIVER YOUNG SCHOLARSHIP was established by the Southwest Mississippi Community College Alumni Association in honor of Dr. Oliver Young's tireless dedication and service to the College to provide tuition or book fees to full-time students enrolled at Southwest Mississippi Community College.
-The student must have a minimum GPA of 3.0.
+OLIVER YOUNG SCHOLARSHIP was established by the Southwest Mississippi Community College Alumni Association in honor of Dr. Oliver Young's tireless dedication and service to Southwest Mississippi Community College to provide tuition or book fees to full-time students enrolled at Southwest Mississippi Community College.
+The student must have a minimum 3.0 GPA.

 OSYKA CIVIC CLUB HONOR SOCIETY FOUNDATION SCHOLARSHIP was established by the Osyka Civic Club to provide tuition to full-time students enrolled at Southwest Mississippi Community College with preference given to a female descendant of a past and/or present Osyka Civic Club Member; current resident of the town of Osyka; actively involved in College programs other than academic courses; a returning sophomore.
-The student must have a minimum GPA of 3.0.
+The student must have a minimum 3.0 GPA.

 PAT YOUNG "DIDN'T SUCCEED-KICK FOR TUITION" SCHOLARSHIP was established by Pat Young to provide tuition to the student(s) kicking for tuition that do not make the field goal attempt.
-The student must be enrolled full-time at Southwest Mississippi Community College and have a minimum GPA of 2.5.
+The student must be enrolled full-time at Southwest Mississippi Community College.